aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 	...
 ```

-In summary, we can register an account and log on to it, we can then view our profile, trigger email verification and verify ourselves, and once verified, we can report items displayed on the store to the "team".
+To summarize our results thus far: we can register an account and log on to it, we can then view our profile, trigger email verification and verify ourselves, and once verified, we can report items displayed on the store to the "team".

 Meanwhile, we **cannot** add new products to the store, nor upload a contract because the former requires `@isInternal` while the latter requires both `@IsInternal` and `@isAdmin`.

-Our next step is to try using what we have to obtain what we do not have with the grand goal of achieving **Remote Code Execution**.
+Our next step is to try using what we have to obtain what we do not have with the ultimate goal of achieving **Remote Code Execution**.

 ## Chapter 4: Attempts down the Road
-In the previous chapter, we enumerated our building blocks - the things within our control - let us see what an we do with these.
+In the previous chapter, we enumerated our building blocks - the things within our control - let us see what can we do with these.

-We have to generate a stream of ideas on how our building blocks can be combined to produce a working exploit, reason about these ideas and experimentally test them until we form a working attack.
+An invaluable skill to develop as a researcher, is what I call "the hypothesis generator".
+It's a mental habit that provides you with an endless stream of theories and ideas to explore.
+You must be always trying something, reasoning about what you see or looking for new ways to leverage your current findings.

+The cycles goes as follows:
 1. Identify building blocks (Done)
 2. Hypothesize an attack
 3. Test hypothesis
-4. Repeat until attack works
+4. Repeat till success

 > In this chapter, I will briefly list some of the hypotheses I tested.
 You can skip to the next chapter for the main solution path; although I think it is equally important to know the many failed attempts, especially why they failed and under what conditions would they succeed.